-One Day in Belgrade Itinerary – Top things to do in Belgrade, Serbia
+One Day in Belgrade Itinerary – What to do in Belgrade, Serbia

 Belgrade has it all!
 No matter if you like exploring historical architecture, trying delicious Serbian cuisine or having an exuberant night out, it’s all there.
 This Eastern European city cherishes its tradition and culture, but at the same time it has evolved into one of the greatest modern European metropolises.
 One day in Belgrade is a short time to explore everything this city has to offer.
 Still, if you make the best of that day, you’ll be blown away.